Convex-Dev/design/papers/convex-whitepaper.md

 E oxoox  o           o
 ```

 Another round of Belief propagation is performed.
 Now each peer is aware of the latest Ordering `x` being communicated by all other Peers.
-Since each Peer can now observe 100% of Stake proposing the same Ordering, it meets the threshold to be considered as the Proposed Consensus (the request for a 2-phase commit).
+Since each Peer can now observe 100% of Stake proposing the same Ordering, it meets the threshold to be considered as the Proposed Consensus (the start of the 2-phase commit).

 ```
   ABCDE  Consensus   Proposed Consensus